Category theory: Historical notes

-Certain categories called topoi (singular topos) can even serve as an alternative to axiomatic set theory as a foundation of mathematics.
-A topos can also be considered as a specific type of category with two additional topos axioms.
-These foundational applications of category theory have been worked out in fair detail as a basis for, and justification of, constructive mathematics.
-Topos theory is a form of abstract sheaf theory, with geometric origins, and leads to ideas such as pointless topology.
+Certain categories called elementary toposes (or topoi) can even serve as models of constructive mathematics.
+Topos theory studied elementary toposes, with a particular focus on the important subclass of Grothendieck toposes, which have a geometric origin, being categories of sheaves.
+Grothendieck toposes are strongly related to pointless topology as well.

 Categorical logic is now a well-defined field based on type theory for intuitionistic logics, with applications in functional programming and domain theory, where a cartesian closed category is taken as a non-syntactic description of a lambda calculus.
 At the very least, category theoretic language clarifies what exactly these related areas have in common (in some abstract sense).

 Category theory has been applied in other fields as well, see applied category theory.
 For example, John Baez has shown a link between Feynman diagrams in physics and monoidal categories.
 Another application of category theory, more specifically topos theory, has been made in mathematical music theory, see for example the book The Topos of Music, Geometric Logic of Concepts, Theory, and Performance by Guerino Mazzola.

 More recent efforts to introduce undergraduates to categories as a foundation for mathematics include those of Lawvere & Rosebrugh (2003), and Lawvere and Stephen Schanuel (1997).